 Following Peyman’s story, Mohammad told me about the highly endangered Asiatic cheetahs in Iran.
 He said that Touran National Park embraces the highest population of this exceptionally beautiful creature.
 But, there are probably less than 35 Asiatic cheetahs all over Iran.
 “Touran National Park entails the conservation of our biggest hope for Asiatic cheetahs in Iran.
 And happily, there is also a captive breeding center in which three Asiatic Cheetahs are kept.”
 He said.

-Join us and the rangers in our wildlife tours and explore all these beauties and wonders of nature through resposible travel and with the least harm possible to the environment and wildlife.
+Join us in our wildlife tours and explore all these beauties and wonders along with the rangers.
+Hear the voice of nature and its wonderful creatures to build up your own unique memories.

 What we did with Mohammad in Tandoureh National Park was extensive research via satellite telemetry on the distribution of Persian leopards.
 The results of these researches were published in world-leading scientific journals like Scientific Reports and Plos One, pointing out the significance of the wildlife habitats of Persian leopards and their conservation.
 As we observed these beautiful creatures and their paths, we realized that a large population of Persian leopards live here.
 We also noticed that they spend about 17% of their time close to the rural areas.
 So, in partnership with the Iran Department of Environment, we decided to aid the rangers in protecting this specific species and its prey.
 We successfully restored a few water springs besides installing some drinkers.
 The rangers also had difficulties dealing with the limited accessibility caused by the mountainous and rugged pathways.
 With the financial help of nature lovers, we could plan and construct two main trails for the rangers.
 These trails increase anti-poaching efficiency by providing better accessibility for the rangers.